Last Updated on

 Zucchini lime cookies are soft, moist and melt in the mouth kind of cookies.
 Lime or lemon lends an amazing flavor to these cookies.

-Last year for Christmas, my nephew gave me a cookbook, The Food52 Cookbook: 140 Winning Recipes from Exceptional Home Cooks.
-As the title suggests, all the recipes are from home cooks and some of them are bloggers.
-The recipe for Zucchini Lemon Cookies was shared by Kelsey The Naptime Chef caught my eye and bookmarked the recipe and few more.
-I made the cookies on Friday ago & we liked them.
-Cookies tasted more like cake cookies or madeleines and perfect for a teatime snack.
+Last Christmas my nephew gave me a cookbook, The Food52 Cookbook: 140 Winning Recipes from Exceptional Home Cooks.
+As the title suggests, all the recipes are from home cooks and of which, some are food bloggers as well.
+Kelsey, The Naptime Chef‘s contribution is zucchini lime cookies, which caught my eye, along with few more recipes.
+I baked the cookies on Friday and we liked them.
+Cookies tasted more like cake cookies or madeleines and perfect for a tea time snack.

-The recipe called for lemon rind and I substituted it with lime rind and it gave a nice flavor to the cookies.
-I had to bake them in two batches and my first batch of cookies were bigger than my second batch.
+Recipe called for lemon rind and I substituted it with lime rind, which gave a nice flavor to cookies.
+I baked the cookies in two batches and my first batch of cookies were bigger than my second batch.
 Depending on the size of the cookies, this recipe yields 41 – 48 cookies.
-I got 41 cookies and as I said, all my cookies are not of the same size.
-I baked them for 15 minutes and the cookies were soft and I liked them.
-If one likes harder cookies, trying baking for 16 minutes.
+I got 41 cookies of different sizes.
+I baked 15 minutes and the cookies were soft and I liked it that way.
+If you like crispy cookies, try baking for 16 minutes.